 ˃ Serves as "a statement from our government about the importance of long term care insurance".

-Call John C Parker today at 860.739.0005 to talk about Long Term "Health" insurance options to meet your interest & budget.
+Call John C Parker today at 860.739.0005 for an appointment.
+We can talk about Long Term "Health" insurance options to meet your interest & budget.
 I'll get back to you if not available.